Isn’t it interesting that when something goes wrong, we shrug and say “Shit happens.”

 I learned that they represent “change” in almost every culture.
 That they can fly up to 40 miles per hour and see from 360 degrees.
 What little miracles they are.

-It said: “Dragonfly causes us to question our self-imposed limitations and helps us remember that ‘ordinary, every day’ physical reality isn’t all that is available to us.
+I also read that “Dragonfly causes us to question our self-imposed limitations and helps us remember that ‘ordinary, everyday’ physical reality isn’t all that is available to us.
 Its rainbow wings remind us we live in a world of magic….”

 That was more than an ah-hah moment.
-That was a holy !@#? moment.
+That was a Holy Shit Moment.

 Once I finally wrote this, they were off.